Which Vital Record Information are you Looking for?

 - Number of previous children of the mother (not always filled in and no longer recorded)

-Genealogical Information in Marriage Records
+Identifying Multiple Marriages in Massachusetts Marriage Records

 - Names and genders of both parties